 How does the fellowship work?

-Democracy North Carolina’s Research and Policy team will select one summer research fellow for 2020.
-The Research Fellow must be able to work in the Morrisville office up to 40 hours per week during a ten-week fellowship period with the potential for occasional evening and weekend duties and/or travel.
-As this is a full-time fellowship, students with other obligations (coursework or otherwise) are discouraged from applying.
+Democracy North Carolina’s Advocacy team will select three summer research fellows for 2021.
+Due to COVID-19, we plan for the fellowship to be entirely remote, so residing in the triangle over the summer is not required.
+If there are opportunities to safely gather in Democracy NC’s Morrisville, NC office, all in-person work will be optional for summer research fellows.
+Research Fellows must be able to work up to 40 hours per week during a ten-week fellowship period with the potential for occasional evening and weekend duties.
+As this is a full-time fellowship, students with other obligations (coursework, additional employment, or otherwise) are discouraged from applying.

 All students who complete the fellowship will receive a taxable stipend of $4,800.

 Send a cover letter, resume, and a writing sample with the subject line “Summer Research Fellowship” to firstname.lastname@example.org.
 The writing sample (e.g. research papers, policy memos, political/social op-eds) should be 2-3 pages in length and the applicant should be the sole author.
 Excerpts from longer works are fine.

 The deadline for applications is Monday, March 1, 2021.

 Democracy North Carolina is an equal opportunity employer committed to equity in the workplace.
 Our organization considers applicants equally of race, color, creed, religion, sex, national origin, disability, marital status, age, gender, gender identity, disability, sexual orientation, or prior record of arrest or conviction.
 We seek a workplace that reflects and respects the full range of the nation and state’s diversity.